-Milton Hershey School is unlike any other institution.
+Milton Hershey School is unlike any other institution and is full of change-makers.
 We have sacred values.
 We learn to cook, clean, and make our beds.
 We have staff that treat us like family.
 All of the students have personal hardships and histories, yet, we don’t let them define us.

 At 12 years old, I lost my father on New Year’s Day to bipolar depression.
 I personally took on that burden and for years, I blamed myself.
 I was angry and that anger took me into a five-year depression.
 I saw no future for myself until I started at MHS.

 We all have come from similar hardships and have unique stories to tell.
 We overcame poverty, dealt with violence, worked through mental, physical, or emotional abuse, and for some, so much more.
 We worked as hard as we could to make the best out of our situation.

 The Class of 2020 has had downfalls just like any other class, but we are leaving MHS stronger than ever.
 All of us are making the best of our home and school situations.
 Our class was born during September 11, 2001 and now we are graduating in a worldwide pandemic.

 The Greek philosopher, Socrates, once said, “The secret of change is to focus all of your energy, not on fighting the old, but on building the new.”